 She and her husband faced almost indescribable sufferings, outliving three of their children and two grandchildren, including two who were killed in wartime military service, and another who was seriously wounded in war.

-Bertha at age 16 gave birth to a baby daughter Elvira in October 1905.
+Bertha at age 16 gave birth to a baby daughter named Elvira in October 1905.
 The child's father was a German immigrant named "Boyer," but he and Bertha were not married.
-Nothing more about him is known.
+Nothing more about Boyer is known.

 In November 1907, at the age of 17, Bertha married 31-year-old Richard C. "Dick" Reese (1876-1970), a resident of Stauffer, Westmoreland County.
 Richard was 13 years older than his bride, and was a naturalized American citizen, having emigrated from Germany as a boy in 1882.